-- Our Teaching & Learning Committee will plan support for teachers to further develop strategies to make learning more engaging for all. - Time for teachers will be given to support reflection, discussion, implementation, and review of new/improved strategies. - We will generate materials for teachers about our findings so that our classroom practice is of the highest standard and meets the needs of all our learners. - We will identify any developmental requirements and make plans to address these through further Teacher training etc. - We will rely more on Learner voice conversations to support the review of our progress and inform any future plans. - Further investment in developing our digital resources to support learning and inclusion.
+- Our Teaching & Learning Committee will plan support for teachers to make learning more engaging for all. - Time for teachers will be given to support reflection, discussion, implementation, and review of new/improved strategies. - We will support teachers to increase understanding about the words and phrases we use in subjects to meet the needs of all our learners. - We will identify any developmental requirements and make plans to address these through further Teacher training etc. - We will rely more on Learner voice conversations to support the review of our progress and inform any future plans. - Further investment in developing our digital resources to support learning and inclusion.

-- We will engage our learners fully by sharing our practice and learning from each other. - Our teacher's will feel more empowered as they work on improving teaching and learning practice. - Teacher's will feel more confident about their support of improving learner's literacy, numeracy, and digital skills. - Learners will have a better experience in classrooms and make better progress in their subject learning generally as well as in literacy, numeracy, and digital skills.
+- We will engage our learners fully by sharing our practice and learning from each other. - Our teacher's will feel more empowered as they work on improving teaching and learning practice. - Teacher's will feel more confident about their support of improving learner's literacy, numeracy, and digital skills. - Learners will have a better, more consistent experience in classrooms and therefore make better progress in their subject learning.